mattermack/pact-php-example/README.md

 Examples for [Pact-PHP](https://github.com/pact-foundation/pact-php/) for Austin PHP Meetup

 ### Example One
 Assume we use the Meetup.com API to pull `categories` version 2.
-Build a mock and publish a PACT
+Build a mock and publish a PACT.
+This uses Pact PHP 2.0 matchers

 ### Example Two
 Assume we use the Meetup.com API to pull `cities` on version 2 and `dashboards`.
 Build a mock and publish a PACT